ipfs/ipfs-desktop/README.md

 IPFS Desktop allows you to run your IPFS Node on your machine without having to bother with command line tools.
 With it, you have the power of [Web UI](https://github.com/ipfs-shipyard/ipfs-webui) on tip of your hands plus a handful of shortcuts you can find on settings.

-> ⚠ Please note that this version is not stable yet and might change.
-Also, Linux support is still experimental and it might not work on every desktop environment.
-Please [file an issue](https://github.com/ipfs-shipyard/ipfs-desktop/issues/new) if you find a bug.

 ## Table of Contents

 - [Features](#features)